lake superior agates

 north shore of lake superior agate beaches

-Stoney Point Road is ideal for wave watching on stormy days, lake gazing and relaxing on calm days, quiet driving, picnicking.
-You will find public access toward the east end of the one-mile road.
+Stoney Point Scenic Drive is a brief one-mile dirt road edging Lake Superior off Scenic Highway 61.
+It is ideal for wave watching on stormy days, lake gazing and relaxing on calm days, and picnicking.
+You will find public access to the big lake toward the east end of the road.

 Walk the Beach